xiaohanwang1997/xiaohanwang1997.github.io/_publications/2009-10-01-paper-title-number-4.md

 ---
-title: " Natural Disasters and Occupational Mobility in US Agriculture: Evidence from the 1927 Mississippi Flood _(Job Market Paper)_ _(with Xinhui Sun)_"
+title: " Natural Disasters and Occupational Mobility in US Agriculture: Evidence from the 1927 Mississippi Flood _(Job Market Paper, with Xinhui Sun)_"
 collection: research
 category: manuscripts
 order: 1